wmannard/Experimental-Push-Stream-Python/README.md

 Then, in your command prompt, enter the following command:

 ```
-pip install --upgrade git+https://github.com/coveo-labs/SDK-Push-Python
+pip install --upgrade git+https://github.com/coveo-labs/Experimental-Push-Python
 ```

 This SDK depends on the [Python Requests](http://docs.python-requests.org/en/master/user/install/#install) and [JSONPickle](https://jsonpickle.github.io/#download-install) libraries.

-## Including the SDK in Your Code
+## Including the package in Your Code

 Simply add the following lines into your project: